 Degrees which are not considered comparable include those granted on the basis of work completed at institutions which are not fully accredited and those granted on the basis of nonacademic prior learning, test scores, or other than organized supervised coursework in academic subjects.

 An international student whose post-secondary education is completed outside of the U.S. is expected to hold a degree representing completion of at least four years of study with above average scholarship from a university or university-level institution.

-Applicants who do not hold a bachelor's or higher degree from a university located in the United States or in another country in which English is both the spoken language and the medium of instruction, or who have not completed at least two years of full-time study at such an institution, please consult English Requirements.
+Applicants who do not hold a bachelor's or higher degree from a university located in the United States or in another country in which English is both the spoken language of daily life and the medium of instruction, or who have not completed at least two years of full-time study at such an institution, please consult English Requirements.

 - Materials to Be Uploaded into the Application or Sent to the

 Transcripts, Statements, and Letters of Recommendation.

 - Requirements for International Applicants

 Includes English language requirements, required academic records, and visa procedures.